Relativizing characterizations of Anosov subgroups, I: Some geometry of higher rank symmetric spaces

 We define the {\em type} of the strictly parabolic isometry $g$ as $\theta(g):=\theta(\xi)\in\simod$ and its {\em face type} $\taumod(g)\subseteq\simod$ as the face of $\simod$ spanned by its type.
 Note that both are $\iota$-invariant because the points in the visual boundary of a rank one symmetric subspace of $X$ (such as $X'$) are pairwise antipodal and therefore have the same $\iota$-invariant type.

 Let $g$ be an isometry which fixes an ideal point $\xi\in\geo X$.
-Then $g$ induces an isometry $g_{\xi}$ on the space $X_{\xi}$ of strong asymptote classes at $\xi$, cf. e.g. \cite{habil,bordif}.
+Then $g$ induces an isometry $g_{\xi}$ on the space $X_{\xi}$ of strong asymptote classes at $\xi$ ({see Appendix 1}), cf. e.g. \cite{habil,bordif}.
 If $g$ preserves also the horoballs at $\xi$, then

 For every isometry $g$ of $X$ it holds that

 for $n\in\N_0$.
 This is clear for semisimple isometries.
 If $g$ is parabolic, it follows by induction on the rank of $X$ using \eqref{eq:trnsnind}, or from the Jordan decomposition.